shepeliev/webrtc-kmp/README.md

 ```

 ### Running on iOS
-On iOS the WebRTC SDK is not linked as transitive dependency.
-You need to add it to your iOS project manually.
+On iOS, the WebRTC SDK is not linked as a transitive dependency, so you need to add it to your iOS project manually.
-This can be done using CocoaPods or SPM.
-The concrete implementation depends on your project setup.
+This can be done using CocoaPods or SPM, depending on your project setup.
+Here is an example of how to link
-Here is an example how to link the WebRTC SDK using CocoaPods in gradle.build.kts:
+the WebRTC SDK using CocoaPods in `build.gradle.kts`:

 ```kotlin
 kotlin {